INTERVIEW AND PICTURES BY MARKO SYRJÄLÄ AND ARTO LEHTINEN

 I guess this is your second time here in Finland.
-Last time you played here at Tuska Festival in 2005?
+Last time you played here at the Tuska Festival in 2005?

 You are now doing this co-headlining tour with U.D.O.
-There are two German heavy metal tanks together on tour, whose idea was that tour originally?
+There are two German heavy metal tanks together on tour.
+Whose idea was that tour originally?

-Actually it was Matt’s idea, who handles a lot of business aspects.
+Actually, it was Matt’s idea, who handles a lot of business aspects.
 As I said, there are so many tours now that you have to do something a bit extra.
 After over 20 shows, people have been really enjoying it.
 It’s just a good package.
 Tomorrow we are leaving for Czechoslovakia, which is our last stop together.
 U.D.O. will keep rocking in Austria while we go to Japan.
-So we kick out after the last show in two days, fly straight home to be with our families for a bit and then go to Japan.
-After Japan we come together again in Germany for ten, twelve shows until Christmas.
+So we kick out after the last show in two days, fly straight home to be with our families for a bit, and then go to Japan.
+After Japan, we come together again in Germany for ten, twelve shows until Christmas.
 It’s going to be until the 21 or 22 do December, actually.

-Tonight’s show in Helsinki is almost sold out but wasn’t it a small letdown for you to first drive in the North of Finland and then have only 200 people in Oulu show yesterday?
+Tonight’s show in Helsinki is almost sold out but wasn’t it a small letdown for you to drive in the North of Finland and then have only 200 people in the Oulu show yesterday?

 I also heard that you had to cancel some shows in Sweden on this tour?

 You mentioned the tour in America with Halford and other bands.
-It must have been Immortal, Vio-Lence and…
+It must have been Immortal, Vio-Lence, and…

 That tour didn’t last too long.
-It got canceled after few shows.
+It got canceled after a few shows.
 Why did that did happen?